Titlovi/titlovi-jellyfin/README.md

 ## installation

-the plugin can be installed using a custom plugin repository.
-To add the repository, follow these steps:
+the plugin can be installed through a custom plugin repository.

 ### repository